 "Ruth, love," whispered a girl who had unwillingly distinguished herself by a long hard fit of coughing, "come and have some supper.
-You don't know yet have it halve one through the night."
+You don't know yet how it helps one through the night."
+"One run-one blow of the fresh air would do me more good," said Ruth.